telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 ### Create the Setup

-To use the Validator, start by defining an HTML form that includes one or more of these new attributes, as demonstrated in the example below.
+To use the Validator, define an HTML form that includes one or more of these new attributes.

 ###### Example